Futur-Tech/futur-tech-zabbix-systemd/ft-util/README.md

 > - ft_util_log
 > - ft_util_bak-cleaner

+## ft_util_docker

+Functions to help in the deployement of Docker containers.

+> Script dependency:
+> - ft_util_log

 ## ft_util_file-deploy

 File deployement... todo: readme

-Option **NO-BACKUP** can be specified to avoid creating a backup
+Option **NO-BACKUP** can be specified to avoid creating a backup Option **NO-COMPARE** can be specified to avoid showing diff result

 > Script dependency:
 > - ft_util_log
 > - ft_util_bak-cleaner

+## ft_util_inc_func

+These functions provide various utility operations related to deploying Git repositories, running commands with logging and error handling, file backup, directory creation, and file difference checking.

+- `deploy_git`: Clones a Git repository and deploys it.
+If the repository is already cloned, it can be redeployed by passing the "deploy-again" argument.
+- `run_cmd_log`: Runs a command, logs its output, and checks the exit code.
+If the command fails, it exits with the corresponding exit code.
+- `run_cmd_nolog`: Runs a command without logging its output, but still checks the exit code.
+If the command fails, it exits with the corresponding exit code.
+- `run_cmd_log_noexit`: Runs a command, logs its output, and checks the exit code.
+If the command fails, it continues without exiting.
+- `run_cmd_nolog_noexit`: Runs a command without logging its output, but still checks the exit code.
+If the command fails, it continues without exiting.
+- `bak_if_exist`: Makes a backup copy of a file if it exists.
+- `mkdir_if_missing`: Creates a directory if it doesn't already exist.
+- `show_bak_diff`: Shows the difference between a file and its backup (if the backup exists).
+- `show_bak_diff_rm`: Shows the difference between a file and its backup (if the backup exists) and removes the backup file.
+- `is_bak_diff`: Checks if a file and its backup (if the backup exists) are different.

+> Script dependency:
+> - ft_util_log

 ## ft_util_inc_var